hortonworks/cloudbreak/docs/index.md

 `Role ARN:` the role string - you can find it at the summary tab of the IAM role

-`SSH public key` if you specify an SSH public key you can use your private key later to log into you launched instances
+`SSH public key:` if you specify an SSH public key you can use your private key later to log into your launched instances

 **Azure**